Devaaron7/ai-slide-puzzle-game/README.md

 # Slide Puzzle Game - React Version

-A modern React implementation of the classic slide puzzle game.
+A modern React implementation of the classic slide puzzle game with AI image generation.

 ## Features